-If you are aged 16-18, or in your first year and aged over 19, you will earn at least £4.15 per hour.
-When you have completed your first year and are aged over 19, you’ll earn at least the National Minimum Wage, which varies depending on your age.
+When you have completed your first year and are aged over 19, you’ll earn at least the National Living Wage, which varies depending on your age.

 In addition to your salary, the practice pays your training fees currently valued at £4,000.